wqone900516/oas-raml-converter-service/README.md

 All operations can be used in two ways, multipart-form or posting a text/plain, for instance:

+The name of the multipart/form-data parameter that contains file must be "srcFile"
 ```
 curl -i  -X POST -F "srcFile=@/tmp/swagger.json" http://localhost:3000/swagger/to/raml
 ```